 Focus and Multitasking

-I completely agree that focus and attention are huge issues with students today.
+Focus and attention are huge issues with students today.
 I hear from my students all the time about how long it takes them to complete their homework, and usually it’s because they aren’t focusing on what needs to get done.
 I also believe that efficient multitasking is partially a myth.
 Every time you switch from one task to another, you break the flow you had in one task so that you can pay attention to the new task.
-I am not, however, in the camp of removing devices from students’ hands.
-I find this unrealistic and counterintuitive, considering that most students have access to these tools outside of school.
+I’m not, however, an advocate for removing devices from students’ hands, which I find unrealistic at best.

-Instead, we should be deliberately teaching students how to manage their attention with their devices.
+Instead, we should be deliberately teaching students how to manage their attention with their devices and explaining what multitasking is doing to their ability to effectively complete their work.
 You can have your phone out and listen to music while doing independent work.
 If the work is getting done in a timely fashion, who cares?
 If your phone is out in front of you, upside down and not distracting you, why should you need to put it away?
 That said, if you can’t seem to stop texting or looking at your phone, you’re better off putting it in your bag until class is over.
-When my students leave high school, they will need to know norms and etiquette for their devices.
-They will also need to know themselves -- specifically, their own limits when it comes to distraction.
+When my students leave high school, they’ll need to know norms and etiquette for their devices.
+They’ll also need to know themselves—specifically, their own limits when it comes to distraction.
 Eventually, they should know when to put their phone away because it’s distracting them, or when listening to music while they work is slowing them down.

-At the same time, there are moments in class when I ask that all students lower their screens and bring their attention to each other.
-During a class discussion, or during direct instruction when I am modeling something or asking them to look at something not on their device, they shouldn’t be looking at their phones or computer screens.
-Again, it is important to build these habits in the classroom.
+There are moments in class when I ask that all students lower their screens and bring their attention to each other.
+During a class discussion, or during direct instruction when I’m modeling something or asking them to look at something not on their device, they shouldn’t be looking at their phones or computer screens.
+Again, it’s important to build these habits in the classroom.

-The reality is that devices are not going away, and we need to teach our students how to effectively manage them so that they can be successful in whatever they do.
-Computers and the Internet are very distracting, even for me.
-However, I have learned how to ignore alerts on my phone or avoid checking my email or social media when I know that my full attention is needed where I actually am.
+Devices aren’t going away, and we need to teach our students how to effectively manage them so they can be successful in whatever they do.
+Computers and the internet are very distracting, even for me.
+I’ve learned how to ignore alerts on my phone or avoid checking my email or social media when I know that my full attention is needed where I actually am.
 This was something I had to teach myself as an adult.
 The least I can do is help my students build those skills now, before they build bad habits.